swcarpentry/shell-novice/reference.md

 *   `find` finds files with specific properties that match patterns.
 *   `grep` selects lines in files that match patterns.
+*   `--help` is a flag supported by many bash commands, and programs that can be run from within bash, to display more information on how to use these commands or programs.
 *   `man command` displays the manual page for a given command.
 *   `*` matches zero or more characters in a filename, so `*.txt` matches all files ending in `.txt`.
 *   `?` matches any single character in a filename, so `?.txt` matches `a.txt` but not `any.txt`.